RWalling21/AI-Chef/readme.md

 ```
 3. The server will run on localhost:8000.
 Use the /educator/playground endpoint to interact with the system.

+## Todo
+This project is still in early development, there are still many planned improvements
+1. Qualitiative Metrics
+2. Scrape overhaul
+3. Agents
+4. UI-Overhaul
+5. Permanent hosting
+6. Prompt overhaul

+Please check back to see how development has progressed!

 ## License
 This project is under the MIT License.